-Now, we are going to zoom in on the first step, Prewrite.
+Now we are going to zoom in on the first step, Prewrite.
 During this step we are going to think about our audience, message we want to give, and why our message is important.
 Let's do this together.
-Our narrative writing piece will be about ways to work together.
+Our narrative writing piece will be about a time you worked together with a family member or a friend.
 What do you think our audience, message, and purpose is?
-Turn to the person next to you and share your thinking.